5 of Our Favorite POP Displays Examples: Plus 5 Principles to Help You Create Your Own

 End Caps

-What Your POP Needs: POP Design Principles
+What Your POP Display Needs: Key Design Principles

 Color Matters

-Displays Must Be Intuitive
+Displays Should Be Intuitive